Battle of Zahleh: First phase

 The bridge in Zahle witnessed a ruthless battle on April 2–3 where the massive Syrian attack lasted from night till dawn and they weren't able to control it.
 During the battle for the bridge, the Syrian artillery pounded the city continuously which led to the death of tens of Zahliots while the Syrian Army lost about 50 men.
 Plus, the bridge was the place of the "massacre of tanks" since the Lebanese Forces were able to destroy more than 20 Syrian tanks in 2 days.
 The tenacity and courageousness and effectiveness of the fighters of the Lebanese Forces made the Syrians assume that Israeli soldiers were fighting alongside them.

 During the engagement, the Zahliots moved from the combat areas to a huge building because it was able to sustain a lot of damage.
 The Syrians focused their bombardment on this building until it collapsed on those hiding inside it which led to the death of 30 Zahliots, mainly women and children, while the Lebanese Forces were able to rescue 7 Zahliots who were still alive under the rubble.
 One of the rescued children was an 8-year-old boy who was yelling "Phalange, help, save me!"
 The dangerously wounded were taken to France for treatment.

 On April 4, a civilian automobile driven by a Christian nun named Marie-Sofie Zoghby accompanied by 2 nurses, Khalil Saydah and Salim Hamoud, that brought bread and medicine to the local hospitals was car was severely hit by Syrian fire which caused it to slam into a wall.
 The Syrians continued shooting at the car even after it crashed.
 The Lebanese Forces engaged in combat with the Syrians in order to be able to pull the bodies out of the car.
-It is important to note that the 2 nurses that were with her were Muslims and that showed that the Christians were not alone.
+The 2 nurses with her were Muslims and that showed that the Christians were not alone.

 The then Lebanese minister of public works Elias Hrawi sent a message from the Zahliots to the Syrian President, Hafez al-Assad, telling him that the only way to put an end to the fighting was to send the Lebanese Army to Zahle and that they will continue to resist the Syrian siege until this solution was implemented.
 President Assad simply replied that his army would not be defeated by a militia.

 After the intense fighting in the first two days, Bashir Gemayel decided to send more troops from Beirut to help with in the defense.
 In addition, MILAN anti-tank missiles were also sent to stop the advance of the Syrian tanks.